 - Export updated data as XML into MS Project

-Team members can update tasks on the Gantt, add attachments and comments.
+Team members can update tasks on the Gantt and add attachments and comments.
 So you can continue planning in just a few clicks.
 Plus, if you need to export the data back to MS Project, you can simply click “export,” and it will open in MS Project with all the data updates intact.
 ProjectManager is also compatible with OneDrive, Google Drive, Dropbox, Outlook and more than 1,000 business apps.

 If you’re using Microsoft Project, then look for alternatives to help you share your work with your team and stakeholders.
-With an online Project viewer and cloud-based project management software tool like ProjectManager.com, you can do more than just view your files.
+With an online Project viewer and online project management software tool like ProjectManager, you can do more than just view your files.
 You can seamlessly manage your MPP files online, update and collaborate on plans online, manage timesheets with your team, view real-time project data, and so much more.
 See for yourself with this free 30-day trial!